Re-engaging with my blog, after a long hiatus, is honoring my practice to follow what pulls me.

 The gift of Lyme disease is that, at long last, I’m learning how to live in a BODY.
 Specifically, it computes as finding how to honor and negotiate fatigue…how to build and sustain a practice for strengthening my body…how to create changes in my brain, getting the nervous system to calm down so my body’s healing mechanisms can do their thing.

-Puppy Tara, our two-year old golden retriever, is my boddhisattva.
+Puppy Tara, our five-year old golden retriever, is my Bodhisattva.
 She’s teaching me about presence, living in the moment, taking long naps, stretching my body—and playing!

 These are a few of my favorite things…